Durendal/RC6-Block-Cipher/README.md

 RC6-Block-Cipher
 ================

-Implementation of RC6 encryption and decryption  in python.
+Implementation of RC6-w/r/b encryption and decryption in python.
+Values for w/r/b are 32/20/128 with plans to allow customization to other values in future releases.

 ## Specification

-* Block size : 4*32 bit Registers
+* Block size : 4 * 32 bit Registers = 128 bits

-* Key size : 128bit
+* Key size : 128 bits

 * Rounds: 20

+* Word Size: 32 bits

 ## Features